codeacula/achaea-harmony/README.md

 # Harmony for Achaea

 The Harmony system meant to add functionality to Mudlet, SVO, and Keneanung's Basher.
-It is mostly targeted to people new to Achaea, but is also useful to pretty much anyone who wants a nifty
+It is mostly targeted to people new to Achaea, but is also useful to pretty much anyone who wants a nifty system or UI.

+HarmonyUI requires at least Mudlet 3.7.0.
+It worked on previous versions, but recent updates have taken advantage of the changes provided between 3.0 and 3.7.

 ## Modules